Bernard van Leer Foundation Project Cycle

 Step 1: Development of a country strategy

 Country level strategies are developed through a country analysis involving extensive data collection and dialogue with local partners, stakeholders and global experts.
 Baseline data, theories of change, and stakeholder and resource mapping feed into translating specific goals for a country into specific strategies to achieve them.
-The country strategies are published on our website.

 Step 2: Selection of partners